 Design & Technology

-Design Technology in Upper Prep is all about increasing the complexity of the projects and introducing new techniques.
+Design and Technology in Upper Prep is all about increasing the complexity of the projects and introducing new techniques.

 ICT & Computing